emaksimo/impact/README.md

 ### Supporting the Climate adaptation

-With millions of properties at risk from flooding and the number set to rise, this problem with flood prevention should be managed and coordinated at the national level.
+With millions of properties at risk from pluvial flooding and the number set to rise, this problem with flood prevention should be managed and coordinated at the national level.
 Millions of people are trapped in a home which they can’t sell.
 They can’t afford buying another home and are in danger due to high flood risk.

 And this is not just a problem for those who already live in a flood risk area!
-To remind, **25% of flood events occurred outside** the official flood risk areas.
+To remind, the third of flood events occurred outside the flood risk areas.
 Each flood-defence scheme is a big  project worth of millions of US dollars.

 With this study we want to go beyond risk mapping and exposure alert.
 Detailed evaluation of the expected losses is a strong argument for further adaptation fund allocations.
 This study will  focus on the local scale, i.e. on the level of individual buildings.
 Explicit risk information should enable communities, companies, and people to prepare for disasters.
 Currently since such detailed data are hardly available.